rockettheme/docs/Docs/wordpress/plugins/roksprocket/tabs_mode.md

 ![][tabs_2]

 :   1. **Theme** This sets the theme for displaying tabs in the module.
-[12%, 27%]
+[12%, 08%, ne]
     2. **Tabs Position** This option sets where in the module the tabs will appear.
-[16%, 27%]
+[16%, 08%, ne]
     3. **Display Limit** This option sets the amount of tiles that display when rendering.
 0 or ∞ indicates unlimited.
-[22%, 27%]
+[20%, 08%, ne]
     4. **Animation**  This dropdown gives you the ability to set the type of animation that happens during transitions from one tab to the next.
-[26%, 27%]
+[26%, 08%, ne]
     5. **Autoplay** Sets whether you want the module to start rolling through tabs automatically when the page loads, or to await a command from the visitor.
-[31%, 27%]
+[31%, 08%, ne]
     6. **Autoplay Delay** Sets the amount of time between cycled tabs in the module.
 The longer this delay (in seconds), the longer a single article will be featured in the module.
-[37%, 27%]
+[37%, 08%, ne]
-    7. **Arrow Navigation** This option determines whether you wish to show or hide the arrow navigation controls on the module.
-[45%, 27%]
+    7. **Image Resize** Sets the maximum width and/or height of displayed thumbnails.
+[45%, 08%, ne]
-    8. **Pagination** This toggle gives you control over whether or not you wish to show pagination.
-[51%, 27%]
+    8. **Preview Length** This toggle allows you to set the length (in words) of the preview.
+[51%, 08%, ne]
     9.  **Strip HTML Tags** This option removes HTML tags from the description of an article.
-[57%, 27%]
+[57%, 08%, ne]
     10. **Default Title** You can set a default title for all articles from this field.
 If this selection is set at **Default Article Title**, then the article's given titles are used.
-[68%, 27%]
+[68%, 08%, ne]
     11. **Default Icon** Determines which image the module will default to when locating an icon for the tab.
-[73%, 27%]
+[73%, 08%, ne]
     12. **Default Link** Determines which link field the module will default to when locating a link for the tab.
-[78%, 27%]
+[78%, 08%, ne]
     13. **Default Article Text** This field allows you to set default article text for all tab in the module.
 If this is not changed from its default, then the article's introductory text is used.
-[83%, 27%]
+[83%, 08%, ne]

 1. The **Theme** option sets the theme for displaying tabs in the module.
 This may not be adjustable, depending on the template.